argonautproject/subscriptions/Formal/Formal-Subscription-Documentation-(-to-go-in-FHIR-Spec-).md

 subscription remains active after the client access tokens expire.

-Once the server has activated the subscription, it sets the status to "active" (note: the server can do this as it accepts the resource if it wants).
+Once the server has activated the subscription, it sets the status to `active` (note: the server may do this as it accepts the resource if it wants).

 An appropriately authorized client can use search and/or history